Explainable Prediction of Text Complexity: The Missing Preliminaries for Text Simplification: Introduction

 Text simplification aims to reduce the language complexity of highly specialized textual content so that it is accessible for readers who lack adequate literacy skills, such as children, people with low education, people who have reading disorders or dyslexia, and non-native speakers of the language.

-The fairness, accountability, and transparency issues of computation and information systems have received increasing attentions in research communities recently.
-In our scenario, the mismatch between language complexity and literacy skills is identified as a critical source of bias and inequality in the consumers of systems built upon processing and analyzing professional text content.
-For example, research has found that it requires on average 18 years of education for a reader to properly understand the clinical trial descriptions on ClinicalTrials.gov, and this introduces a potential self-selection bias to the participants of the trials \cite{wu2016assessing}.
-The complexity of online content also compromises the fairness and transparency of Web services received by users with certain social economic backgrounds and non-native language users.
-As a straightforward example, a complex, professional term is likely to have a higher inverse document frequency than its synonymous layman's term, thus obtaining a higher weight in a retrieval algorithm.
-A complex document may be recommended to the users even though there exist more accessible candidates.
+Mismatch between language complexity and literacy skills is identified as a critical source of bias and inequality in the consumers of systems built upon processing and analyzing professional text content.
+Research has found that it requires on average 18 years of education for a reader to properly understand the clinical trial descriptions on ClinicalTrials.gov, and this introduces a potential self-selection bias to those trials \cite{wu2016assessing}.

-Text simplification, no matter human-curated, computer-assisted, or completely automated, has considerable potential to improve the fairness and transparency of text information systems.
-Indeed, the Simple English Wikipedia\footnote{\url{https://simple.wikipedia.org/}} has been constructed to disseminate Wikipedia articles to kids and users who are learning English.
+Text simplification has considerable potential to improve the fairness and transparency of text information systems.
+Indeed, the Simple English Wikipedia (\url{simple.wikipedia.org}) has been constructed to disseminate Wikipedia articles to kids and English learners.
 In healthcare, consumer vocabulary are used to replace professional medical terms to better explain medical concepts to the public \cite{abrahamsson2014medical}.
 In education, natural language processing and simplified text generation technologies are believed to have the potential to improve student outcomes and bring equal opportunities for learners of all levels in teaching, learning and assessment \cite{mayfield2019equity}.